 To qualify for an adjusted offer for Medicine you must have completed the Discover Medicine pathway and to qualify for an adjusted offer in Dental Surgery you must have completed Discover Dental Professions.

 If you wanted to take a 1 x year gap break before applying to The University of Sheffield, or need to resit A Levels to achieve a higher grade, the adjusted offer would be made available in the following year only.

 A Level (or equivalent) requirements:

 - Should be studying a minimum of 3 A Levels including Maths and a Science subject or two Science subjects.

 Min.
 5 A*-B (or 9-6), plus a minimum of C (4) in English, if not already included.
 Additionally, B (6) in Maths and Science.

-- Are a student with a declared disability
+- Have a declared a disability

 Follow us on Instagram for an insight into our Post-16 Discover Programmes, our campus, and what it is like to be a Sheffield student.

 Be the first to know about activities at the university as well as support that we can provide to you and your students.